More Emoji Lesson Ideas

-The article on this site, “What is your emoji-name?” written by Neil Andersen, has been one of the association’s most accessed posts since it was first published on September 30, 2017.
+“What is your emoji-name?” by Neil Andersen has been one of our most accessed posts since it was first published in 2017.
 If you used Neil’s lesson suggestions and wanted more along the same theme, here are a few more ideas on how to incorporate emojis into media literacy lessons.

 Loose Parts Emojis